SQream/sqream_docs/connecting_to_sqream/client_platforms/mcp.rst

 #.
 Server setup

    There are 2 ways to setup Sqream MCP server - Automated and manual.
-Each of those steps requires to configure Sqream worker connection details Claude will communicate with:

-   Connection Parameters:
+   Each of those steps requires to configure Sqream worker connection details Claude will communicate with connection Parameters:

    .. list-table::
       :widths: auto